 Lynn’s mother wrote occasional articles for area newspapers as well as a column for the local paper during World War II.
 His sister is also writer, so writing appears to be a family trait.

 Rose’s Thorn, Lynn’s mystery novel, is based on a screenplay he wrote numerous years ago.
 Taking his wife’s suggestion, he fleshed out the story into a novel.

 The main character’s name, Joe Erickson, was the name of Lynn’s maternal grandfather who died years before Lynn was born.

 Lynn featured Marathon, Iowa, in Rose’s Thorn because he wanted to pay homage to his hometown.

-To date, Lynn is busy at work on his second novel, a prequel to Rose’s Thorn, the second in what he hopes will be a series of Joe Erickson mysteries.
+To date, Lynn is busy at work on his second novel, a prequel to Rose’s Thorn, the second in a series of Joe Erickson mysteries.